bitonic-cjp/lightning-rfc/12-payment-protocol.md

   channel and re-use Lightning routing information for performance reasons.
   Examples of recurring payments would be monthly salary payments and automatic payments for subscriptions.
-Examples of streaming of micropayments would be paying for the use of a Wifi hot-spot or paying for watching a streaming movie on a website.
+Examples of streaming of micropayments would be paying for the use of a WiFi hot-spot or paying for watching a streaming movie on a website.
   As in the previous use case, it is possible with BOLT #11 to create a new invoice for every new payment, but it would be really inconvenient if there